opbeat/opbeat-js/README.md

   debug: true/false, // Toggles debug-mode, that outputs debug messages to the console
   orgId: '<org id>', // Your Opbeat org id
   appId: '<app id>', // Your Opbeat app id
-  libraryPathPattern: 'node_modules' // Regex pattern used to determine whether a file is a library file or not.
+  libraryPathPattern: '(node_modules|bower_components|webpack)' // Regex pattern used to determine whether a file is a library file or not.
 });

 // Optional: Pass user data to the reported exceptions